incepter/react-async-states/README.md

 - [x] re-use old instances if nothing changed (originalPromise + key + lazy)
 - [x] subscription to be aware of provider async states change, to re-connect and re-run lazy...
 - [x] support the standalone/anonymous `useAsyncState(promise, dependencies)` ? [not confirmed][under discussion] We need a way to configure initialValue and lazy
-- [ ] support default embedded provider payload (select, run other async states)
+- [x] support default embedded provider payload (select, run other async states) [we need more discussion over here since i spot a runAndWait that forks and runs an async promise inside a promise... that may be cool]
+- [ ] support passive listen mode without running async state
 - [ ] support config at provider level for all async states to inherit it (we must define supported config)
-- [ ] support passive listen mode without running async state
 - [ ] tests
 - [ ] Types